CarbonLighthouse/svc-client/README.md

 You may group like endpoints one level under a key.
 See the usage example to see how "todos" endpoints are grouped under `client.todos`.

-Each service definition can have the following properties.
+Each enpoint in a service definition can have the following properties.

 **endpoint** *Required* `<String>`: